Total TimePrep: 20 min. + marinating Cook: 15 min.

 - In a shallow dish, combine the soy sauce, cornstarch and brown sugar.
 Add the chicken; turn to coat.
 Let stand at room temperature for 30 minutes.

-- Meanwhile, in a small bowl, combine the sherry, hoisin, cilantro, sugar and fire oil until smooth; set aside.
+- Meanwhile, in a small bowl, combine the sherry, hoisin, cilantro, sugar and Mongolian Fire oil until smooth; set aside.
 Drain chicken and discard marinade.

 - In a large skillet or wok, stir-fry chicken in 1 tablespoon canola oil until no longer pink.
 Remove and keep warm.
 Stir-fry the pea pods, tomatoes, garlic and ginger in remaining oil until vegetables are crisp-tender, 2-4 minutes.